top of page

 What Are Brainwaves?

-Brainwave speed is measured in Hertz (cycles per second) and they are divided into bands delineating slow, moderate, and fast waves.
+Brainwave frequency is measured in Hertz (Hz), meaning cycles per second, and typically grouped into bands that represent slow, medium, and fast patterns of neural activity.

 INFRA-LOW (<.5HZ)